nischalshrestha/automatic_wat_discovery/notes/wats.md

 chose a different default.
 Copout solution for now:

 **Message:** R output *contains x rows* with *y cells* that are different when given *df*.
 Consider checking default parameters for both languages.

+If row indices are checked and compared between the two it's possible to tell user that it's because of the default value of `kind`.

+**Message:** R output *contains x rows* with *y cells* that are different when given *df*.
+R preserves order of row indices when sorting whereas Python does not preserve order by default.
+The `kind` parameter of Python must be set to 'mergesort' to preserve order of row indices.

 ### Use in/out highlight but also use a criteria to deliver message: